BenMcLean/Voxel2Pixel/BenVoxel/README.md

 ### Versioning
 Both the binary and JSON formats include version information.
 In the binary format, this is a field in the `BENV` chunk.
 In the JSON format, it's in a root key called "version".
 The version should be compared alphanumerically as a string, with higher values indicating newer versions.

-Implementations should rely on the Version attribute/field within the file for determining BenVoxel format feature support, not the schema version.
+Implementations should rely on the `version` property/field within the file for determining BenVoxel format feature support, not the schema version.

 ## Binary Format
 ### Type Definitions